Why Is It Hard to Connect With My Mother?

 A child may unconsciously feel:

-• “If I fully take from my mother, I betray someone else.”
+• “If I fully connect with my mother, I betray someone else.”

 • “I must stay connected to her suffering.”